Kabwe

-Kabwe is the capital of the Zambian Central Province and the Kabwe District, with a population estimated at 202,914 at the 2010 census.
+Kabwe is the capital of the Zambian Central Province and the Kabwe District, with a population estimated at 288,598 at the 2022 census.
 Named Broken Hill until 1966, it was founded when lead and zinc deposits were discovered in 1902.
 Kabwe also has a claim to being the birthplace of Zambian politics as it was an important political centre during the colonial period.

 Kabwe is an important transportation, farming and university centre.
 Kabwe is becoming a major agricultural hub for the country is the headquarters for Zambia Railways and prison services.
 Additionally the mining industry has been important to the economic development of the region.
 However, because of the exceptional contamination of the city with lead and other toxins, and the effects of these on local children's health, a March 2022 report by the UN Special Rapporteur on Human Rights and the Environment identified the town as a sacrifice zone for industry.

 History

 Headquarters of Zambia Railways

-The first railway in the country, operated by Rhodesian Railways when the territory was administered as North-Western Rhodesia and North-Eastern Rhodesia, reached the Broken Hill mine as early as 1906, and the town became the northern base for the railway, which was the second biggest employer after the mining industry.
+The first railway in the country, operated by Rhodesian Railways when the territory was administered as North-Western Rhodesia the rail line reached Broken Hill mine as early as 1906, and the town became the northern base for the railway, which was the second biggest employer after the mining industry.
 A locomotive maintenance facility was constructed there.
-In 1909 the railway reached Ndola in what was to become the Copperbelt.
+In 1909 the railway reached Ndola in the Lambaland which was to become the Copperbelt.

 The railway workers' unions played a large role in the politics of the country.
 In racially segregated colonial times before Africans had the vote, the town was the seat of Roy Welensky, leader of the powerful Rhodesia Railway Workers Union (RRWU), who became prime minister of the ill-fated Federation of Rhodesia and Nyasaland, which was opposed by the Northern Rhodesia Railway trade union (the black Africans' union) led by Dixon Konkola and also based in Kabwe.

 Today, the town is the headquarters of Zambia Railways but employment levels on the railway have been heavily cut.